-But is it worth your time, money, and the frostbite risk?.
+But is it worth your time, money, and the very real risk of slipping on an icy forest trail?

 What Is the Ravenna Gorge Torchlight Hike (Fackelwanderung)?